Order delaying execution of Lisa Montgomery, only female on federal death row, vacated

 Montgomery killed a pregnant Missouri woman in 2003, taking the baby girl from the womb and later tried to claim the child as her own.

+After the ruling, Montgomery's attorney Meaghan VerGow said in a statement that her client should not be executed.

+"Given everything we know about Lisa Montgomery’s mental illness, her lifetime of horrific torture and trauma, and the many people in positions of authority who could have intervened to save her but never did, there can be no principled reason to carry out her execution, " she said in a statement.

-Kelley Henry, one of the convicted killer’s attorneys, told Fox News she contracted the coronavirus in November when visiting Montgomery, delaying the preparation of her clemency case.
-The legal team argues Montgomery suffers from a mental illness induced by a childhood of rampant rape and abuse.
+Kelley Henry, one of the convicted killer’s attorneys, told Fox News previously that she contracted the coronavirus in November when visiting Montgomery, delaying the preparation of her clemency case.

 Henry, a Nashville public defender, said, "She is on suicide watch and has been issued the highest mental health designation."